alopezrivera/sIV-driftsim/README.md

 # Sift

-Sift is a drifting object tracking program for use in object retrieval or rescue missions.
+Sift is a drifting object tracking program for use in search and rescue missions.
 It was developed for the tracking and retrieval of the [DARE Stratos IV](https://dare.tudelft.nl/stratos4/) mission nosecone capsule.